 Step 2: Click Get wildcard

-Then, click Get wildcard on the list for which you want to apply for an SSL certificate, as shown below: [caption id="attachment_1639" align="aligncenter" width="750"]
+Then, click Get wildcard on the list for the domain you want to apply the SSL certificate to, as shown below: [caption id="attachment_1639" align="aligncenter" width="750"]

-Note: It is recommended here to change the DNS servers to SiteGround's DNS servers, which will automatically handle these DNS verification records for you.
+Note: It is recommended to change the DNS servers to SiteGround's DNS servers here; it will automatically handle these DNS verification records for you.

-Domain Resolution and DNS Server Modification TutorialNext, it will tell you that the SSL certificate can be used for the domain you added, including subdomains.
+Domain Resolution and DNS Server Modification TutorialNext, you will be informed that SSL can be used for the domain names you added, including subdomains.
 Just click OK. [caption id="attachment_1638" align="aligncenter" width="525"]

 Click OK[\/caption]